MohamedTarekMoustaf/Data-Professional-Survey-Breakdown-Power-BI-Service-Project/README.md

 The dashboard in the following image was an automatically created report using Power BI Service through the following steps:
 1. Data Transformation and Dashboard Building using Power BI Desktop.
-2. Report Publishing from Power BI Desktop to "My workspace" in Power BI Service. (**See the lineage view of the published semantic model with the associated reports**)
+2. Report "final_project.pbix" Publishing from Power BI Desktop to "My workspace" in Power BI Service. (**See the lineage view of the published semantic model with the associated reports**)

 ![Alt Text](Lineage_View.png)
 3. Automatic Report Creation using Power BI Service.